Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

-and \beqn \bar a(x) :=\frac12 \big[a(x)+a(-x)\big] \to \infty \eeqn as $|x|\to\infty$ (cf. \cite[Sections 28 and 29]{S}), unless $F$ satisfies some specific condition like regular variation of its tails.
-In this paper we suppose that the walk is irreducible, \beqn EX =0\quad\mbox{and}\quad \sigma^2=\infty \eeqn unless the contrary is stated explicitly, and obtain an expression of the growth rate of $\bar a$ in terms of a certain functional of $F$ for a large class of $F$ and observe that if the right-hand tail of $F$ is asymptotically negligible \lq in average' in comparison to the left-hand tail, then $a(x)/a(-x) \to0$.
-The potential function $a$ plays a fundamental role for the analysis of the walk, especially for the walk killed on hitting the origin, the Green function of the killed walk being given by $g(x,y)=a(x)+a(-y)-a(x-y)$.
-We shall give some applications of the results based on this fact mostly in case when one tail of $F$ is negligible relative to the other.
+where $S_n$ denotes the r.w. started at $0$; the infinite series on the RHS is convergent, and if $\sigma^2= E X^2<\infty$ then $a(x+1)-a(x) \sim \pm 1/2\sigma^2$ as $x\to \pm \infty$ ($\sim$ designates that the ratio of two sides of it approaches unity), whereas in case $\sigma^2=\infty$ the known result on the behaviour of $a(x)$ for large values of $|x|$ is less precise: it says only that $ a(x+1)-a(x)\to 0 $ and \beqn \bar a(x) :=\frac12 \big[a(x)+a(-x)\big] \to \infty \eeqn as $|x|\to\infty$ (cf. \cite[Sections 28 and 29]{S}), although certain explicit asymptotic forms of $a(x+1)-a(x)$ and/or $\bar a(x)$ are given if $F$ satisfies some specific condition like regular variation of its tails (cf. \cite{Belk}, \cite{Uattrc}, Section 8.1.1).
+In this paper, we suppose that the r.w. is irreducible (as a Markov chain on $\mathbb{Z}$) and that \beqn EX =0\quad\mbox{and}\quad \sigma^2=\infty, \eeqn unless the contrary is stated explicitly.
+[We shall include several results for a general r.w. on $\mathbb{Z}$ with $E|X|=\infty$ that can be even not recurrent.]
+We obtain an expression of the growth rate of $\bar a$ in terms of a certain functional of $F$ for a large class of $F$ and observe that if the right-hand tail of $F$ is asymptotically negligible \lq in average' in comparison to the left-hand tail, then $a(x)/a(-x) \to0$.
+The potential function $a(x)$ plays a fundamental role in the potential theory of the recurrent r.w., especially for the r.w. killed on hitting the origin, the Green function of the killed r.w. being expressed as $g(x,y)=a(x)+a(-y)-a(x-y)$.
+We shall give some applications of the results based on this fact, mostly in the case when one tail of $F$ is negligible relative to the other.
+For the previous works on $a(x)$ and related problems readers are referred to \cite{K3}, \cite{Uladd} as well as to \cite{S}.